kamikaz1k/sparkplug/docs/running.rst

 --connection  the name of the connection block to use ("main") --connector   the type of the connection block to use ("connection")

+Sparkplug also supports running several instances of the same configuration, trading AMQP's delivery guarantees for higher throughput via concurrency.

+--fork=N      the number of copies of the configuration to run.
+If this option is specified, the entire sparkplug environment is run N times. (default: no forking)

 Daemon Mode
 ***********